skyl/django-points/README.rst

 Additionally, if you have jQuery and jq-ui on the page you may (in the head of your html document)::
     {% include 'points/jqueryui_add_form.html' %}

-Now, instead of loading the points_add form, clicking on the rendered link will give a jquery-ui dialog to the form widget.
+Now, instead of requesting the points_add form url, clicking on the rendered link will give a jquery-ui dialog to the form widget.

 Issues